 All over the Coast the hiss of hot fat and the crunching of little eyes…

 The Battle scene is better described as a Climax in this particular story.
-On the other hand, there is a battle, but not between fish and people — the fish themselves are unlike normal whitebait — once caught they just lie there, as sacrifice.
+On the other hand, there is a big struggle, but not between fish and people — the fish themselves are unlike normal whitebait — once caught they just lie there, as sacrifice.

 As for where the river of bait came from and where they’re going, the narrator remains perplexed.
 In this regard, “King Bait” by Keri Hulme is the inverse of “In The Pit” by Annie Proulx.